Click on the blue course titles for more information.

 This special seminar series, supported by UVM’s Clean Energy Fund, features top-level thinkers engaged in identifying best practices for implementing renewable energy.
 Energy has major environmental impacts, both in how we use it and how we extract it, contributing, for example, from 30 to 40...
 READ MORE

 Covering the “environmental beat” requires that journalists have the ability to report on complex and interwoven subjects, from land use policy to laboratory discoveries; energy technologies to natural history; waste management to wilderness travel.
-This course will give students an introduction to...
+This course will give students an...
 READ MORE

 Holistic Design Studio is an introduction to architectural design, the design process and focuses on analyzing, understanding and designing built environments that improve our lives.
 The designs created in the class encourage our need for community, sense of place, and a connection with nature -...
 READ MORE